eapenzacharias/fakebook/README.md

 # Project: Fakebook - Minimalistic Social Network

-This is a project for Rails in the Ruby on Rails part of the main curriculum for [Microverse](https://www.microverse.org/) - @microverseinc
+This is a project built with Ruby on Rails
 * The goal is to build a facebook like site.
 * The project was completed using Ruby on Rails, HTML and CSS.